aerospike/aerospike-client-python/doc/aerospike.rst

     .. warning::
         This mode should only be used for testing purposes because it is not secure authentication.

+.. data:: AUTH_PKI

+    Authentication and authorization based on a certificate.
+No user name or password needs to be configured.
+Requires TLS and a client certificate.

 .. _aerospike_job_constants:

 Job Constants